junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The Doctor busies himself around a central structure that Dean's pretty sure is where all the engines and control units are -- if any of the sci-fi movies has any truth in them.
 A huge, bright pumping pillar with glass spheres vibrate up and down, making loud whirring sound -- that's the sound they heard when the whole thing just materialized itself around them.

-Dean watches the structure moving, walking slowly toward the console table and the Doctor running around it.
-"Does all your toys have to make funny noises?"
+Dean watches the structure moving, walking slowly toward the console table and the guy running around it.
+"Do all your toys have to make funny noises?"

-Amy can't hold back a small laughing sound on the other side of the table.
+Amy can't hold back a small laughing sound from the other side of the table.

 The Doctor rolls his eyes at Dean, offended, "This is Tardis!
 Of course she has to make this beautiful sound!
 What do you know about 'Time and Relative Dimension in Space'?"